Troll Farms: Optimal Intensity and Slant

 Now consider a voter with type $x>\frac{1}{2}$.
 This voter is ex ante opposed to the government.
-Since a signal $s<s^{*}\left(x\right)$ cannot persuade this voter to vote for the government even without trolls, it cannot make her willing to vote for the government with trolls, either.
+Since $s<s^{*}\left(x\right)$ cannot persuade this voter to vote for the government even without trolls, it cannot make her willing to vote for the government with trolls, either.
 It is then optimal for the sender to minimise the probability that these voters receive such a signal.
-Thus, the sender sets $\tilde{f}\left(s\right)=0$ for all $s<s^{*}\left(x\right)$.
+Thus, the sender sets $\tilde{f}_x\left(s\right)=0$ for all $s<s^{*}\left(x\right)$.
 On the other hand, having trolls send messages $s\geq s^{*}\left(x\right)$ increases the probability that the voter receives signals that, in the absence of trolls, induce her to vote for the government.
 However, doing this reduces the posterior beliefs after such signals.
-Hence, it is optimal for the sender to set $\alpha_{x}$ and $\tilde{f}\left(s\right)$ such that the posterior belief after observing signal $s\geq s^{*}\left(x\right)$ equals exactly $x$.
+Hence, it is optimal for the sender to set $\alpha_{x}$ and $\tilde{f}_x\left(s\right)$ such that the posterior belief after observing signal $s\geq s^{*}\left(x\right)$ equals exactly $x$.

 The next proposition formalises this intuition: